c3d/xl/doc/HANDBOOK_2-evaluation.md

 >
 > It is not clear how such a name would be called as a function either,
 > since some of the arguments may themselves contain arbitrary parse
-> trees, as we have seen for the definition of `write_line`, where the
+> trees, as we have seen for the definition of `print`, where the
 > single `Items` parameter may actually be a comma-separated list of
 > arguments that will be split when calling `write Items` and matching
 > it to `write Head, Tail`.